Nickanda/AuditLogReverter/README.md

 Quick script that reverts Roblox group audit logs based on the settings.

 # Installation
 To begin, clone the respository onto your computer.
-Using a code editor, download the bloxy NPM package by running `npm i --legcacy-peer-deps`.
+Using a code editor, download the bloxy NPM package by running `npm i --legacy-peer-deps`.

 **(the following instructions are completely optional, but will aid in the autocomplete)**